kbull136/asg-02-instructions/milestone-03.md

 # Assignment 02 - Milestone 03

-# not complete yet!

 **Due December 8 (W) @ 9 PM**

 **Worth 15% of your final grade**

-*Holy cow - I think we're gonna make it!*
+_Holy cow - I think we're gonna make it!_

 ## About These Instructions